icmx/just-monorepo/HOWTO.md

 npm run build:types
 ```

-### Utilities Package
+### Populating Utilities Package

-**`@just-monorepo/utils`** is generic utility functions sub-package which will be used both used by client and server applications.
+**`@just-monorepo/utils`** is generic utility functions sub-package which will be used both by client and server applications.
 Among others this sub-package provides validation utilities for `OrderDto` structure validation.

-Since `OrderDto` interface is defined and exported in `@just-monorepo/types` sub-package it should be integrated into `@just-monorepo/utils` as a development dependency.
+Since `OrderDto` interface is defined and exported in `@just-monorepo/types` sub-package it should be integrated into `@just-monorepo/utils` as a development dependency first.

 Types sub-package is never published so it can be added only manually by editing `package.json` of `@just-monorepo/utils`:

 ```diff
 @@ -19,5 +19,8 @@